apoorvkh/torchrunx/docs/source/advanced.rst

 Custom Logging
 --------------

 Logs are generated at the worker and agent level, and are specified to :mod:`torchrunx.launch` via the ``log_spec`` argument.
-By default, a :mod:`torchrunx.DefaultLogSpec` is instantiated, causing logs at the worker and agent levels to be logged to files under ``'./logs'``, and the rank 0 worker's output streams are streamed to the launcher ``stdout``.
+By default, a is instantiated, causing logs at the worker and agent levels to be logged to files under ``'./logs'``, and the rank 0 worker's output streams are streamed to the launcher ``stdout``.
 Logs are prefixed with a timestamp by default.
 Agent logs have the format ``{timestamp}-{agent hostname}.log`` and workers have the format ``{timestamp}-{agent hostname}[{worker local rank}].log``.

-Custom logging classes can be subclassed from the :mod:`torchrunx.LogSpec` class.
+Custom logging classes can be subclassed from the class.
 Any subclass must have a ``get_map`` method returning a dictionary mapping logger names to lists of :mod:`logging.Handler` objects, in order to be passed to :mod:`torchrunx.launch`.
 The logger names are of the format ``{agent hostname}`` for agents and ``{agent hostname}[{worker local rank}]`` for workers.
-The :mod:`torchrunx.DefaultLogSpec` maps all the loggers to :mod:`logging.Filehandler` object pointing to the files mentioned in the previous paragraph.
+The maps all the loggers to :mod:`logging.Filehandler` object pointing to the files mentioned in the previous paragraph.
 It additionally maps the global rank 0 worker to a :mod:`logging.StreamHandler`, which writes logs the launcher's ``stdout`` stream.

-.. autoclass:: torchrunx.LogSpec
-    :members:

-.. autoclass:: torchrunx.DefaultLogSpec
-    :members:

-..
-    TODO: example log structure

 Propagating Exceptions
 ----------------------